danderson00/tribe/README.md

     cd .\samples\score\
     node --debug .\index.js

 Open a browser to http://localhost:1678/.
-The sample requires node ^4.0.0 and a browser that supports arrow functions.
+The sample requires node ^4.0.0 and a browser that supports arrow functions (Chrome).

 Try opening multiple windows and watch the flow of messages.
 Chrome dev tools shows the full source tree.
 By default, the server uses a SQLite in memory database.
 Use `ctrl-]` in the browser to reset the client side message cache after restarting the server.